 Facts and figures about Fort Gordons impact on the CSRA

-1. Fort Gordon remains the CSRAs largest employer with about 24,000 military, civilian and contractor employees, a growth of over 6,000 since 2002.
-Using a conservative Dept of Commerce multiplier of 2:1 this equates to 48,000 community jobs as a result of Fort Gordon.
+Fort Gordon remains the CSRAs largest employer with 31,874 military, civilian and contractor employees.
+Using a conservative Dept of Commerce multiplier of 2:1 this equates to 63,748 community jobs as a result of Fort Gordon.
 The estimated total economic impact is over $2.4B annually.

-4. The Fort Gordon Retirement Services area of responsibility supports over 60,000 military retirees and family members.
-In addition, with the closing of Forts McPherson and Gilliam, Fort Gordon has assumed responsibility for support to military retirees and their families in the Atlanta area.
+The Fort Gordon Retirement Services area of responsibility supports over 60,000 military retirees and family members.
+In addition, with the closing of Forts McPherson and Gillem, Fort Gordon has assumed responsibility for support to military retirees and their families in the Atlanta area.

-8. The GA Army National Guards #1 future construction priority is a $39M, 150,000 sqft Regional Readiness Center and supporting Field Maintenance Facility to be constructed on 30 acres of Ft Gordon.
-Readiness Center will enable consolidation of area units into a single facility.
-Design and environmental assessment projected over next 5 years with actual construction projected after 2016.
+The GA Army National Guard operates a $39M, 150,000 sq ft Regional Readiness Center and supporting Field Maintenance Facility that was constructed on 30 acres of Ft Gordon.
+The Readiness Center enables consolidation of area units into a single facility.

-11. Fort Gordon service members, civilians and family members volunteer over 90,000 man hours annually in area schools, nursing homes, food banks, and for other community activities and events.
+Fort Gordon service members, civilians and family members volunteer over 90,000-man hours annually in area schools, nursing homes, food banks, and for other community activities and events.

-13. Ft Gordon is home to the GA National Guards Youth Challenge Academy which is a program for high school dropouts, offering a chance to complete their GED and gain experience as responsible adults.
-Each session is 5 months long and graduates over 200 students.
+Ft Gordon is home to the GA National Guards Youth Challenge Academy which is a program for high school dropouts, offering a chance to complete their GED and gain experience as responsible adults.
+Each session is 5 and a half months long and graduates over 200 students.

-15. In 2002 Richmond County invested $8.6M to build Freedom Park Elementary School (K-5) on Fort Gordon, and added a middle school (6-8) wing in 2008 at a cost of $5.8M.
-The school currently supports 855 students of on-post military residents and has won numerous awards to include a National Blue Ribbon School since 2007, GA School of Excellence since 2007, and in 2011 was one of only 4 schools selected in the U.S. as a National Model School.
+In 2002 Richmond County invested $8.6M to build Freedom Park Elementary School (K-5) on Fort Gordon and added a middle school (6-8) wing in 2008 at a cost of $5.8M.
+The school currently supports 855 students of on-post military residents and has won numerous awards to include a National Blue-Ribbon School since 2007, GA School of Excellence since 2007, and in 2011 was one of only 4 schools selected in the U.S. as a National Model School.